Tekali7/JumpJourney/README.md

 # Purpose of this project

 A website here to provide entertainment to the user in the form of a fast paced jumping game.
-The user controls a character which can be controlled using either the left mouse button or the up arrow key.
+The user controls a character which can be controlled by using either the left mouse button or the up arrow key.
+The ultimate goal is to reach a score of 200 to complete the journey and win the game.

 # Table of contents: